-But what's quite scary is that Google did originally say that if they couldn't meet an agreement that works for both parties, Google would have pulled the plug on search in Australia.
+But what's quite scary is that Google initially said that if they couldn't meet an agreement that works for both parties, Google would have pulled the plug on search in Australia.
 Yikes.

-The original move by Facebook to pull news content in Australia resulted in a massive drop in traffic as a result of this move.
+However, it is worth noting that the original move by Facebook to pull news content in Australia resulted in a massive drop in traffic due to this move.
 Something SEO experts and news media companies noticed very quickly.

 So this leads us to our point.

-Being very heavily reliant on social media for a very large portion of your marketing efforts for your business, particularly if you own and run a business in Perth, is not such a great idea.
+Being very heavily reliant on social media for a substantial portion of your marketing efforts for your business, especially if you own and run a business in Perth, is not such a great idea.

 Imagine for a moment that suddenly Facebook pulled the plug on Australia completely.
-How much of your current incoming customer enquiries are generated directly or indirectly as a result of Facebook?
+How much of your current incoming customer inquiries are generated directly or indirectly as a result of Facebook?

-So while we hope there doesn't come a time that we completely lose either to the void, have a think about your current marketing plan, and make sure that you are growing your customer base in other ways.
+So with that said, think of your current marketing plan and make sure that you are growing your customer base in other ways.

 Growing your own website's visibility

 Set up a newsletter if you can, start collecting subscribers who might be interested in topics you and your business would like to write about.
-Don't spam them of course, but on a regular basis, perhaps once or twice a month, email them something useful.
-And make sure you have a means to allow them to unsubscribe so that you are abiding by the relevant spam act laws.
+Of course, don't spam them, but regularly, perhaps once or twice a month, email them something useful.
+And make sure you have the means to allow them to unsubscribe so that you abide by the relevant spam act laws.

 Post content regularly on your site

-Back links can also be an excellent strategy to help improve traffic to your site.
-Reach out to other website owners who have some relevance in some way to what you do, or compliment what your site is about.
+Backlinks can also be an excellent strategy to help improve traffic to your site.
+Reach out to other website owners who have some relevance in some way to what you do, or complement what your site is about.
 Offer to write a guest blog with permission to link to your site.

-Keep in mind however that not every site with a back link to your site is always good.
-The domain name of one site could be seen by search engines as extremely credible, popular and legit.
-Where as the domain of another could have a really poor reputation or have very little traffic or credibility.
+However, keep in mind that not every site with a backlink to your site is always good.
+Search engines could see the domain name of one site as highly credible, popular, and legit.
+In contrast, the domain of another could have an abysmal reputation or have very little traffic or credibility.

-Linking to your site from every site you can get your hands on won't do your own site many favours.
-So be mindful and selective as to which sites you want to gain back links from.
+Linking to your site from every site you can get your hands on won't do your site any favors.
+So be mindful and selective as to which sites you want to gain backlinks from.

-In the web design industry we call them H tags.
-And a H1 tag more specifically is something a search engine is definitely going to look at when trying to decide what a webpage is all about so that they can catalogue it to show up in the right search results.
-So for example, let's say we have a mechanic in Greenwood.
+In the web design industry, we call them H tags.
+An a H1 tag, more specifically, is something a search engine is going to look at when trying to decide what a webpage is all about to catalog it to show up in the right search results.
+So, for example, let's say we have a mechanic in Greenwood.

-If they had a H1 heading on their homepage that simply said 'Expert service with a smile' that's not really telling Google anything, other than theres a service of some description and that theres a smile.
-Someone searching 'service smile' or 'service with smile' for argument sake might see their site show up.
+Suppose they had a H1 heading on their homepage that said 'Expert service with a smile.'
+That's not telling Google anything, other than there's a service of some description and that there's a smile.
+Someone searching 'service smile' or 'service with smile' for argument's sake might see their site show up.

-Google will now understand the page has to do with getting your car repaired and/or serviced and they are located in Greenwood.
-Now anyone in Greenwood (and yes even in neighbouring suburbs near by) searching for a 'car service' will have a better chance of seeing that search result show up.
+Google will now understand the page has to do with getting your car repaired and/or serviced, and they are located in Greenwood.
+Now anyone in Greenwood (and yes, even in neighboring suburbs nearby) searching for a 'car service' will have a better chance of seeing that search result show up.